May 28, 2026

 Progress bars can also keep users engaged and reduce fatigue.
 Making it easy for your site visitors to complete a quiz or survey will drastically increase your zero-party data collection.

-• Opt-In Boxes: Include a required affirmative opt-in checkbox with disclosure text on your forms.
+• Opt-In Boxes: Include a required affirmative opt-in checkbox with disclosure text on your forms to obtain explicit consent.

 • Privacy Policy: Link to your privacy policy in your opt-in forms to communicate what data is collected and how it’s used.